DrugLib.com — Drug Information Portal

 Inclusion criteria:

-- Participant is enrolled in the HBRN Cohort Study (NCT01263587) and has completed the
+- Participant is enrolled in the HBRN Cohort Study (NCT01263587) or completed the

 - 18 years or older

-- Chronic hepatitis B infection as evidenced by either of the following:
+- Chronic hepatitis B infection as evidenced by at least one of the following:

-1. HBsAg positive result at screening (within 8 weeks prior to randomization) and another time at least 24 weeks prior to randomization with no HBsAg negative result in between.
+1. HBsAg positive result within 8 weeks prior to randomization and another time at least 24 weeks prior to randomization with no HBsAg negative result in between.
+2. HBsAg positive within 8 weeks prior to randomization and HBV DNA ≥1000 IU/mL on 2 occasions at least 24 weeks apart (can include result from screening visit within 8 weeks of randomization)

 - Hepatitis B e antigen positive or negative

-- Serum HBV DNA ≥1000 IU/mL on 2 occasions at least 4 weeks, and no more than 24 weeks,
+- Serum HBV DNA ≥1000 IU/mL on 2 occasions at least 4 weeks apart within the 32 weeks

 - Compensated liver disease